ElizabethCody/icejar/README.md

   The available arguments are documented by [ZeroC](https://doc.zeroc.com/ice/3.7/properties-and-configuration/command-line-parsing-and-initialization).
   The value should be a list of strings.

-* `ice_proxy_string`: The details of the Ice connection.
-Takes the form `"-h HOST -p PORT"` where `HOST` is the hostname or IP address of the Mumble server and `PORT` is the port on which Ice is listening.
 * `ice_host`: The hostname or IP address of the Mumble server.
 Use `"127.0.0.1"` for a local Mumble server.